 Today I invented new knee protection – the Knee skirt.
 A patent is forthcoming.
 It is a buff affixed above the knee with Leukotape.
 The buff hangs over the knee, protecting it from dirt and debris while I hike while not sticking to the wound.
 I see millions in my future.

-I’m all confused on mileage hiked because I take poor notes sometimes and am too lazy to go back and recalculate, but I’m pretty sure we set a personal record today at 17.4 miles.
-This resulted from telling Cricket that we would make Kearny the following day if we pushed a little further today.
-Town is a powerful draw for many hikers.
+I’m all confused about mileage hiked because I take poor notes sometimes and am too lazy to go back and recalculate, but I’m pretty sure we set a personal record today at 17.4 miles.
+This resulted from telling Cricket that we would make Kearny the following day if we pushed further today.
+The town is a powerful draw for many hikers.

 Today’s terrain was easy to moderate with classic desert features – cactus, scrub oak, and cactus.
 We did detour one time to examine a chalky white cow skeleton that caught our attention, but that was a short visit since little remained to be examined.
 Life is tough in the high desert.

 The one constant today was the wind.
 It was incessant, and the flat hiking made it hard to hide from the non-stop, chilly gusts.
 Even lunch was taken sitting down in a shallow wash/ditch to try and get a little break and warmth.

 I stayed about a half-hour after Cricket continued hiking and was startled by a young hiker loping down the trail.
 She did not see me as she leaped over the narrow wash and jogged on, focused on the path before her.
 I later learned she was hiking big miles and moving on to the PCT after this hike.
 The young deer would be in great shape for the next trail.

 Needing water, I caught up with Cricket, and we searched for a water catchment tank on our map.
 I was particularly excited because someone had commented that a Gila monster lived under the tank.
 It was about a half-mile off the trail, and we planned to get water and camp nearby.